Send email for updates

 K Don’t assume – find out which service features relate to better outcomes (2009).
 That’s what the US health service for former military personnel did by testing the relationship between candidate quality indicators and the degree of remission in problem drinking.
 The strongest indicator of which agencies had the best average outcomes was the proportion of their patients who attended at least three times in the first month of treatment.
 Discussion in bite’s Issues section.

 K Dual diagnosis provision in England ([UK] Care Services Improvement Partnership, 2008).
-First national assessment for England of progress towards implementing the good practice set out by government in 2002.
+First national assessment for England of progress towards implementing the good practice guidelines set out by government in 2002.
+Regional reports also available.

 K Integrated dual diagnosis teams generate extra improvements (2006).
 Rare (partly) randomised trial of truly integrated substance use and mental health care for severely mentally ill problem substance users found these arrangements reduced the frequency of psychiatric and legal crises.
 Related review and guidance below.

 R Weak evidence for integrating addiction and mental health treatment (2013).
-Synthesis of research finds some evidence that treatment which integrates substance use and mental health strands improves psychiatric symptoms and (in residential settings) drinking more than non-integrated care, but none of the slight advantages approached statistical significance.
+Synthesis of research finds some evidence that treatment which integrates substance use and mental health strands improves psychiatric symptoms and (in residential settings) drinking more than non-integrated care, but none of the slight advantages approached statistical significance, and only one of the studies assessed whether treatment truly was integrated.
 See also Effectiveness Bank hot topic on ‘dual diagnosis’.
 Related guidance below.
 Discussion in bite’s Issues section.

 G Organisation and procurement of treatment and brief intervention services ([UK] National Institute for Health and Care Excellence, 2011).
 From Britain’s health service standard-setting authority, guidance for commissioners on how to organise and procure services in an area which implement national clinical guidance and satisfy policy requirements.